-On the other hand, in the absence of an explicit cosmological constant, the Universe results in a non-accelerating, matter-dominated Universe.
+This was actually expected, since as we stated in subsection \ref{model2.1}, in the case of vanishing energy-momentum tensor the new non-GR terms vanish too, which is indeed the case in the above asymptotic regime.
+We stress however that at intermediate times the scenario at hand can be very different than GR.
+Finally, on the other hand, in the absence of an explicit cosmological constant, the Universe results in a non-accelerating, matter-dominated Universe.

 In the case of radiation matter $p=\rho /3$, and in the absence of an explicit cosmological constant we obtained a non-accelerating Universe, similar to the radiation-dominated phase of standard General Relativity.
 Additionally, in the case of a stiff matter $p = \rho $, which is expected to be realized in the very early Universe, we found that the Universe is expanding at a slow rate, with the effective dark-energy equation-of-state parameter having small negative values.